matiasdelellis/facerecognition/doc/occ-commands.md

 * `--image-errors` resets only the images that had errors, to try to analyze them again.
 * `--clustering` resets only the clustering of persons, and only clustering needs to be done again.
+The next `face:background_job` does it: the clustering is the first thing the default mode runs, and the analysis that follows it finds nothing to do when every image was already analyzed.

 ### Examples